Component Message Intercepting

 @ExceptionHandler

-You can introduce @ExceptionHandler annotated methods in any message handling component, including sagas.
-You can choose to react to all exceptions or define specific exception/message combinations.
+You can introduce @ExceptionHandler annotated methods in any message handling component.

 @ExceptionHandler